 - Data Security – How is data transferred between the third-party data provider?
 How is it handled and stored within the provider organization and is there any risk associated with data privacy, confidentiality breach or other security risk?

 - Legitimacy, Consistency and Reliability – What are the data origins and collection methods?
 Is the process/procedure legitimate and reasonable?
 How consistently is the procedure being followed and does the third party have a compliance program in place?

-- Stability – How long has the third-party data provider been in business, and size, reputation and financial performance?
+- Stability – Consider how long the third-party data provider been in business, its size, reputation and financial performance.

 - Integrity – How well does the provider’s data integrate into your existing corporate systems and adapt to any future upgrades?

-Get it right, and third party data append could give your organization reliable, accurate and timely customer information as well eliminate the time, cost and issues associated with creating an internal research team.
+Get it right, and third-party data append could give your organization reliable, accurate and timely customer information as well as eliminate the time, cost and issues associated with creating an internal research team.